-This week students will commence their study of the states of the Appalachian highlands.
+This week students will continue their study of the states of the Appalachian highlands.

 There is no homework this week.

-This week students will commence their study of the voyage of Ferdinand Magellan.
+This week students will continue their projects on the voyage of Ferdinand Magellan.

 Friday – Ferdinand Magellan – Project Day

-This week students will continue their study of the French Revolution.
+This week students will conclude their study of the French Revolution and then commence their study of the Declaration of Independence.

-Monday – The French Revolution – Outbreak of the Revolution
+Monday – The French Revolution – Timeline Day

-Wednesday – The French Revolution – Revolutionary Government
+Wednesday – The French Revolution – Timeline Day

-Students will be working on a timeline of the French Revolution towards the end of the week and over next week.
+Students will be working on a timeline of the French Revolution which will be due on Friday at the beginning of class.

 1 – The goal of a timeline is to show a logical and clear progression or journey.
 As a result, its important to create some kind of theme which will continue throughout your work in terms of your writing, titles, arrangement of writing, and images.
 If you keep switching styles then it makes it difficult to follow the information.